Storidge/cio-user-docs/cioctl_cli/overview.md

-# overview
+# Overview

-The cioctl command-line is used to manage cluster level resources, such as drives and nodes.
+The cioctl command-line is used to manage cluster level resources, such as drives and nodes, which are part of the 'infrastructure'.
 This interface is generally used by operators unless a developer is managing their own cluster.

 Like the cio command-line, the cioctl interface comes installed.
 The `cioctl` command-line has many subcommands, such as `cioctl create`, `cioctl init`, `cioctl reboot`, etc.